ChristineDonnelly/CoderGirlWinter2019./README.md

 # CoderGirlWinter2019.
-THis is a collection of projects submitted for LaunchCode CoderGirl Java Program Winter 2019
+This is a collection of projects submitted for LaunchCode CoderGirl Java Program Winter 2019